J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 ## Remediation

-Such vulnerabilities arise when user input sinks to dangerous functions without proper parametrization, Despite the input validation and character escaping being a good secondary security layer, parametrization at first place helps with the defense-in-depth practice.
+Such vulnerabilities arise when user input flows to dangerous sinks and functions without proper parametrization, Despite the input validation and character escaping being a good secondary security layer, parametrization at first place helps with the defense-in-depth practice.

 The vulnerability was fixed in earlier versions of the framework.